 DATE: March 29, 2021

-Fraudsters have always been cruel, but since lockdown, they’ve gone all out to hurt and steal from innocent victims, like poor Lucy, an elderly border terrier.
+Fraudsters have always been cruel, but since lockdown, they’ve gone all out to hurt and steal from innocent victims, like poor Lucy, talking avatar of an elderly border terrier dog.
 Her sorry saga, recounted in the interview below, shows how criminals use old tricks to con millions into parting with their cash.

 You could dismiss hapless Lucy as comical if she were not such a true-to-life depiction of the cruel victimisation that’s occurring across the world every day.
-Lucy is not a joke; she’s an illustration of the cruelty that fraudsters dispense, and it’s not new; it’s just increasing.
+Talking dog avatar Lucy is not a joke; she’s an illustration of the cruelty that fraudsters dispense, and it’s not new; it’s just increasing.

 Last week, City of London Police said that, since 1 March 2020, Action Fraud has received 6,000 reports of pandemic-related scams resulting in £34.5m being stolen from victims in England and Wales.
 I want this to stop, which is why I’ll explain below what can be done to protect the innocent and why digital transformation in the online world actually presents a brilliant business opportunity.